dansgithubuser/dnd-weave/readme.md

 ## todo
 - in spellgranter, indicate which spells are already granted
-- in spellgranter, indicate which spells are invalid
 - make stuff case-insensitive
 - make spells list scrollable and horizontal